lifelibertysnkrs/PuppyDogQuad/README.md

 ```
 First install the "motion" packages that allow the Raspberry pi to work with the Webcam.

-Next, instal the imgproc library on the Raspberry pi from: http://rahul.cc/docs/imgproc.zip
+Next, install the imgproc library on the Raspberry pi from: http://rahul.cc/docs/imgproc.zip

 ```
 wget http://rahul.cc/docs/imgproc.zip